 What is accreditation?

-In order to race in the track league those riders on fixed wheel (U12 category and above) need to be accredited.
+In order to race in the track league ALL riders need to be accredited.

 There are three methods for accreditation:

 - Any rider who has raced previously at Preston Park on fixed wheel is automatically accredited.

 - If a rider can demonstrate to the league officials that they have experience of racing track on fixed wheel at another velodrome.
 Specifically

 - A UKIVA certification.
 This must be present on your BC membership card and shown at registration OR